btronome/TheMovieApp/README.md

 `MoviesDataBase`, `PopularMoviesDao` and `MovieDetailsDao` these are used for the offline operation of the app.
 They have methods to save/get data from a database.

-`MovieApi` and `AuthInterceptor` these are used for the operation of the online app.
+`MovieApi` and `ApiInterceptor` these are used for the operation of the online app.
 They consume data from the API.

 `*Mapper` and `*Converter` these facilitate the transformation of data between layers, from data to domain for use in presentation, and from domain to data for local persistence.